vaernes/homey_tesla_power_connect/README.md

 - Tesla Wall Connector Generation 3
 - Tesla Universal Wall Connector

+## Limitations
+- The TWC can’t be controlled.
+- Power Sharing only provide access to the main TWC; data from the slaves are not accessible.

 ## Setup & Pairing
 The app uses **Automatic mDNS Discovery**.
 When adding a new device, Homey will automatically scan your network for compatible Wall Connectors.